KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 # Minikube Internals - Advanced topic

+Minikube is a simple single-node kubernetes cluster, which installs easily on your work computer - as a small virtual machine.
+It is open-source, and is free of cost.
+It is especially useful, when you want to learn / work with Kubernetes, but can't afford to run even a small Kubernetes cluster in a cloud environment, such as GCP, etc.

+The emphasis is on having minikube *running as a VM*, (not as a process on docker), because this takes away all the possible complexity away from your local computer.
+It (minikube VM) makes setting up and running the kubernetes cluster very easy.

 First, if you installed minikube **on Linux** *and* **used KVM for Virtualization**, then congratulations, you made the best choice! :) The reason is, Linux and KVM setup is very simple and straight-forward.
 There is nothing hidden, complicated, fearful or frustrating - as it is the case with Windows and VirtualBox/HyperV.
-(I will discuss this at a later time.)

 This article discusses a minikube VM, running in KVM, on Fedora Linux.